tusktenon/exercism-java/README.md

 ### Grains

-A simple exercise that provides some practice with the `BigInteger` class and (in my solution, at least) streams.
+A simple exercise that provides some practice with the `BigInteger` class.

 ### High Scores